AlexRmlt/ethicbot-rasa/data/nlu.md

 - [The Swabians](PERSON:the swabians)The Swabians would then be left behind
 - [](sentiment:pos)The [Palatines](ORG) would be saved.
 - [](sentiment:neg)The [Hessians](NORP) would be left and not get any help.
+- [](sentiment:neg)Ahmed would be crushed and die

 ## intent:correct
+- /correct
+- /correct
+- /correct
 - /correct
 - /correct
 - /correct